 Identifying drought years

 We identified the three largest droughts within the time period 1960-2009, defining drought (Slette et al., 2019) based on Palmer Drought Severity Index (PDSI) during May-August (MJJA; Table S1), which were identified by Helcoski et al. (2019) as the months to which annual tree growth was most sensitive at this site.
 PDSI divisional data for Northern Virginia were obtained from NOAA (https://www7.ncdc.noaa.gov/CDO/CDODivisionalSelect.jsp) in December 2017.
-Based on this, the three strongest droughts during the study period occurred in 1966, 1977, and 1999 (Figs. 1, S1; Table S1).
+Based on these data, the three strongest droughts during the study period occurred in 1966, 1977, and 1999 (Figs. 1, S1; Table S1).

 The droughts differed in intensity and antecedent moisture conditions (Fig. S1, Table S1).
 The 1966 drought was preceded by two years of moderate drought during the growing season and severe to extreme drought starting the previous fall.
 In August 1966, PDSI reached its lowest monthly value (-4.82) of the three droughts.
 The 1977 drought was the least intense throughout the growing season, and it was preceded by 2.5 years of near-normal conditions, making it the mildest of the three droughts.
 The 1999 drought was preceded by wetter than average conditions until the previous June, but PDSI plummeted below -3.0 in October 1998 and remained below this threshold through August 1999.
 Following all three droughts, PDSI rebounded to near-normal conditions in September or October (Fig. S1).